Upper Columbia River Lake Roosevelt Site

 Upper Columbia River & Lake Roosevelt recreation

-The EPA is leading several studies to assess human and ecological risks and to understand the extent of contamination in the river, reservoir, and upland areas.
-This has included recreational beach areas, water quality, sediments, fish, benthic invertebrates, and other aquatic life.
+EPA is leading several studies to assess human and ecological risks and to understand the extent of contamination in the river, reservoir, and upland areas.
+This included recreational beach areas, water quality, sediments, fish, benthic invertebrates, and other aquatic life.

 - Learn more and get involved by visiting the Lake Roosevelt Forum website.